khloudfawzy/Callstack-vs.-Callback-Queue-vs.-Microtask-Queue/README.md

 **Microtask queue:**

-microtask queue handles promise operations. when a peomise is ready, its .then/catch/finally handlers are put into the queue but it's not executed, yet. tha tasks in the microtask queue is executed **after** callstack is done with all synchronous code and **before** executing the tasks in the callback queue
+Microtask queue handles promise operations.
+When a promise is ready, its .then/catch/finally handlers are put into the queue.
+But it's not executed, yet. tha tasks in the microtask queue is executed **after** callstack is done with all synchronous code and **before** executing the tasks in the callback queue.

 **So the otder is like this:**